Helping Out in the Elqui Valley, Chile

 One hundred volunteer healers from across the globe arrived in the remote Andean village of Cochiguaz for their final offering to the people of the Elqui Valley.
 This valley is said to have unusual magnetic properties and is renowned for many UFO sightings, due to the high altitude and clear night skies.

-The Caravana, comprised of two busloads and several cars full of healers, was excited to have the opportunity to offer healing in such an energetically powerful place, ending naturally with a full moon farewell celebration.
+The Caravana, comprised of two busloads and several cars full of healers, was excited to have the opportunity to offer to heal in such an energetically powerful place, ending naturally with a full moon farewell celebration.

 Healing in a Remote Valley